hub63501/my-blog.github.io/_posts/2020-03-31-search-results-before-and-after-lockdown.md

 <img src="/assets/img/jamieoliver.png">

-There hasn't been much of a spike in search results in God but i suppose you don't go to google to find God.
+There hasn't been much of a spike in search results in God but I suppose you don't go to google to find God.

 <img src="/assets/img/godinsearch.png">